 - An SA302 tax return (Tax Calculation & Tax Overview).

 - Bank statements and other supplementary proof to support your tax return.

 As part of the application process, you’ll also need to provide the details of the property you are purchasing, your conveyancer, and your estate agent.
 Before you instruct a solicitor, you should check that they are on your chosen lender’s panel of approved conveyancers, as it will hold things up later if you need to switch.

 A fair credit rating

-While your rating will certainly have an impact on your application, don’t assume that you’ll never get a mortgage because your credit rating isn’t perfect.
-Every lender uses their own unique assessment matrix, and your credit rating is just one aspect of this: they’ll also look at other factors, like your income and deposit.
+While your rating will certainly have an impact on your application, don’t assume that you’ll never get a mortgage if your credit rating isn’t perfect.
+Every lender uses their own unique assessment matrix, and your credit rating is just one aspect of this — they’ll also look at other factors, like your income and deposit.

 Even if you have serious credit problems, you might still be able to apply for an adverse credit mortgage.
 These are designed to help those with a less than pristine credit history get on the property ladder, so speak to a mortgage advisor about your options today.

 What credit score do I need for a mortgage?

 There’s no magic number when it comes to what credit score you need to get a mortgage.
 But, as a rule of thumb, the better your rating, the more likely you are to be accepted.
 It’s also possible that you’ll be able to get a better rate if your score is very good.

 So, you’ll need to apply for a copy of your credit record well in advance and make sure you’ve done everything you can to improve it.
 There are lots of simple ways to help build up your rating, from registering on the electoral roll to getting a credit-building credit card.
 You can learn more about this using the Money Advice Service’s helpful credit building guide.